Please make sure that you read this information carefully

-If you think you may lose your home and you live in the borough, contact the housing advice service.
+If you think you may lose your home and you live in the borough, contact housing solutions.
 They will provide you with information on what you should do.

 What should I do if I'm at risk of becoming homeless?

 The council's main priority to to help you to avoid becoming homeless.
 The earlier you discuss your problem with us the better chance we have of preventing you becoming homeless.
-You can either telephone the housing advice service on (020) 8825 8888 or you can visit the Customer Service Centre at Perceval House (opening hours: Mon-Fri, 9am-5pm).
+You can either telephone housing solutions on (020) 8825 8888 or visit the Customer Service Centre at Perceval House, Ealing (opening hours: Mon-Fri, 9am-5pm).

 What help can I get if I am homeless?